 From Italy’s Alto Adige DOC Terlano in the commune of Caldaro, located in the northern part of Italy that abuts Liechtenstein comes the Kettmeir 2014 Pinot Bianco.
 This wine expresses Granny Smith apples both on the nose and in flavor.
 The wine is savory and dry with a spicy finish.

 Having just discovered the Rosés of Fattoria Sardi, it was fun to sample a second Rosé from this Tuscan winery.
 “Le Cicale” Rosé 2015 is a Rosé of primarily Sangiovese blended with a small amount of other Italian white varietals.
-What is unique is that the wine is aged in wood on fine lees for 8 months.
-The wine with it copper color is complex and has texture.
+The wine ages in wood on fine lees for 8 months.
+The wine with its copper color is complex and has texture.
 The aromas are those of fresh scents and watermelon.
-The flavors are watermelon, citrus and cream soda.
+The flavors are watermelon, citrus, and cream soda.
 The cream soda qualities accentuate the minerality in this wine.
 This is a very well balanced wine.

-Located in the northern part of the Rhone is Ferraton Pére & Fils with their Côtes du Rhône Samorëns Rosé, a blend of mostly Grenache, Syrah and Cinsault.
-This is a very balanced bright and crisp Rosé that has aromas of Rose and flavors of red fruit with a hint of spice on the finish.
+Located in the northern part of the Rhone is Ferraton Pére & Fils with their Côtes du Rhône Samorëns Rosé, a blend of mostly Grenache, Syrah, and Cinsault.
+I found a balanced bright and crisp Rosé that has aromas of Rose and flavors of red fruit with a hint of spice on the finish.
 Nice minerality comes forth.
 The subtleties of this wine may be in part because of the Mistral winds that make the Northern Rhone valley cooler.